“What is your Daily Routine?” is one of the common questions asked in behavioural interviews. Usually asked to throw the

 - People looking after religious rules and traditions during religious holidays.

-Another important aspect is exploring a new place while on a holiday.
+Another important aspect is exploring a new place while on holiday.
 This shows how adventurous you are in life.

 During my summer vacations, I decided to go on a trip to Kerala.
 The reason why I chose Kerala was the fact that it attracted me with its natural beauty and calm atmosphere.
 I went to Kerala during my holidays and spent a whole week.

-It was a new experience for me, because i got to experience a wide variety of activities like trekking, sightseeing, bird watching and camping.
-It was the first time I made food for myself in a camp site.
-After that I went to a nearby animal sanctuary and went on a safari.
-It was a new and an overwhelming experience to see animals so up close.
-After the safari, me and my friends who were accompanying me in this trip, came back to the city and had traditional and homemade food for lunch.
+It was a new experience for me because I got to experience a wide variety of activities like trekking, sightseeing, bird watching and camping.
+It was the first time I made food for myself in a campsite.
+After that, I went to a nearby animal sanctuary and went on a safari.
+It was a new and overwhelming experience to see animals so up close.
+After the safari, I and my friends who were accompanying me on this trip came back to the city and had traditional and homemade food for lunch.
 The weather made it even better to enjoy the food.

-To explore a new place was eventful.
+To explore a new place is always eventful.
 It made me evaluate myself as a person.
 Also, it made me forget about the tensions from work and the rigorous day to day life activities.
-So,next time if anyone asks what is your daily routine, give a better answer to them.
+So, next time if anyone asks what is your daily routine, give a better answer to them.